 Mealtimes involve sensory processing and regulation.

-A child’s accepted diet offers important information about their nutritional intake and the ability to process sensory information related to various foods, drinks, and the mealtime environment.
-Differences in presentations, colors, textures, flavors, or temperatures of foods and drinks may be difficult.
+A child’s accepted diet offers important information about their nutritional intake and current abilities to process sensory information related to various foods, drinks, and the mealtime environment.
+Differences in presentations, colors, textures, flavors, or temperatures of foods and drinks may need support to expand their accepted diet.

 Eating involves social and emotional aspects.